 Go Walking In The Mountains

-Do you appreciate the great outdoors?
+Do you have an appreciation for the great outdoors?
 Taking a walk up in the San Bernardino Mountains is the ideal recreational experience, especially in late April.
 In the spring the trees are sprouting leaves, and the crisp air is invigorating for those who do not like the heat of the summer months.
 So how do you get to the San Bernardino Mountains from the Los Angeles region?
 First, you should consult Google Maps for the best driving directions, but taking the 10 East all the way to Redlands and then merge on to the 210 East.
 Once you get to San Bernardino, you want to exit on the Waterman Ave, which eventually turns into highway 18 at the base of the San Bernardino Mountains.
 Take Highway 18 all the way up to Lake Arrowhead, or continue up to Big Bear to see more of the San Bernardino Mountains.

 Getting To The San Bernardino Mountains